TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/Toolboxes/README.txt

 General Remarks:

-Some functions of the spike repository from the cortex lab GitHub page are modified to fit the purpose of this GUI and are save in 4.
+Some functions of the spike repository from the cortex lab GitHub page are modified to fit the purpose of this GUI.
+Some of them are saved in 4.
 Modified.

 Field trip functions are used for: